PDLT-University-of-York/test-split-site/docs/ultra/content-visibility.md

 - If using multiple rules, click the relevant rule to show the options.
 - *Edit conditions*: make changes as above and click **Save**.
 - *Delete the rule*: click the **three dots icon** alongside the rule name and select **Delete**.

+!!!
+Note

+    If all release conditions are removed, the item visibility will default to *Hidden*.
+This can be changed manually.

 ### Multiple rules